villalpando61/Villalpando61/README.md

 ## 👤 About Me

 I'm a **Business Analyst** with a strong foundation in **logistics and operations**, combining real-world process experience with modern data analytics skills.
 I graduated from the **TripleTen Business Analyst Bootcamp**, where I sharpened my ability to transform raw data into actionable business insights.

-I'm passionate about **workflow optimization**, finding inefficiencies, and using data to drive measurable improvements — like cutting overtime costs by **$30,000** through operational analysis.
+I'm passionate about **workflow optimization**, finding inefficiencies, and using data to drive measurable improvements — like cutting overtime costs by **$30,000** through targeted operational analysis.
+Off the clock, you'll find me on the mats training **jiu-jitsu** or diving into the latest in analytics technology.

 - 📍 Based in Moreno Valley, CA
 - 🎓 TripleTen Business Analyst Bootcamp Graduate
 - 💼 Background in Logistics & Operations
+- 🥋 Jiu-jitsu practitioner & lifelong learner

 ---

-## 🛠️ Technical Skills
+## 🛠️ Skills

 ### Languages & Query Tools
 ![SQL](https://img.shields.io/badge/SQL-4479A1?style=for-the-badge&logo=postgresql&logoColor=white)